-The IASB has issued a number of new IFRSs and amendments to IFRSs that are first effective for the current accounting period of the Group and the Corporation.
-The equivalent revised HKFRSs consequently issued by HKICPA have the same effective date as those issued by the IASB and are in all material respects identical to the pronouncements issued by IASB.
-Of these, the following developments are relevant to the Group's financial statements:
+The IASB has issued a number of amendments to IFRSs and one new Interpretation that are first effective for the current accounting period of the Group and the Corporation.
+The equivalent revised HKFRSs consequently issued by the HKICPA have the same effective date as those issued by the IASB and are in all material respects identical to the pronouncements issued by IASB.
+Of these, Amendments to IAS 32 and HKAS 32, Offsetting financial assets and financial liabilities are relevant to the Group's financial statements.